Top Chinese New Year's Eve Traditions

 Nian gao (年糕 nián gāo), also known as "rice cake" or "Chinese New Year cake", is a traditional food made from glutinous rice flour.
 People believed nian gao carries auspicious meaning.

-.
-For kids, it expresses the wish to grow up
+promotion and high income.
+For kids, it expresses the wish to

 4. Dumplings: Change from the Old and to the New